Abnormal Psychology

 The final result is an innovative textbook that focuses on information hierarchy and the ideal use of the architectural landscape of each page in order to provide an improved reading and studying experience to students.

-Abnormal Psychology: Study Set
+Abnormal Psychology: The Study Set